 Now, when it comes to inventory management for manufacturers, it’s vital to stay on top of the process to avoid issues such as high storage costs or product expiration.

-To avoid these and other production and logistics issues, manufacturing businesses must develop and implement relevant inventory management strategies.
+To avoid these and other production and logistics issues, manufacturers must develop and implement relevant inventory management strategies.

 What is inventory management?